gardinermichael/ga-wpe-sage-10-workflow/README.md

 ### Deploying

 Signaled by `Deploy - ` in front of the step name.
-This process configures the relevant SSH keys, configures git by adding the remote, before finally switching out the .gitignore by linking and delinking when the time comes (See line ##).
+This process configures the relevant SSH keys, configures git by adding the remote, before finally switching out the .gitignore by delinking and relinking when the time comes (See line ##).

-#### .gitignore Section
+### .gitignore Section

 You will have two .gitignores that live in a folder called `.gitignores`.
 The `__default` file corresponds to pushing from your local machine to Github, while the `__production` file corresponds to pushing from Github to WPE.
 When setting up your repo, add the gitignore with the following command at the repo root level: `ln -s .gitignores/__default .gitignore`.
 Note: I need to finish the last step still (delinking and relinking the `__production .gitignore`, so the workflow as it stands will add a bunch of unnecessary things to the WPE.
 Will fix soon.
 Please see this folder for the files.